People

 Join the Clayton Lab! - we are actively recruiting for all positions

 Graduate Students - Those interested in graduate school can apply to the University of Massachusetts Graduate School of Biomedical Sciences (https://www.umassmed.edu/gsbs/).
-We are currently accepting rotation students staring in the Fall of 2023 and Winter of 2024
+We are currently accepting rotation students staring in the Winter and Spring of 2025

 Postdoctoral Fellows

-We are looking for talented and motivated postdocs to pursue projects studying tissue-resident macrophage interactions with NK cell cells.
+We are looking for talented and motivated postdocs to pursue projects studying tissue-resident macrophage interactions with NK cell cells, studying the effects of viral and bacterial proteins on NK cell responses, and development of animal models to study human immune respnoses.
 Experimental methods related to the projects include HIV infections with primary immune cells, cellular co-culture assays, flow cytometry and FACS analysis, RNA-Seq, CRISPR editing of immune cells, deep sequencing of HIV variants, custom antibody production and purification, and molecular cloning of mutant viruses.
-The ideal candidate for this position would have a PhD and lab experience in immunology, virology, and biochemistry, and an interest in a career in industry or academia.
-In addition to laboratory activities, attendance at national/international conferences, contributions towards manuscript preparation and fellowship/grant writing is encouraged.
-A minimum time commitment of two years will be required.
+The ideal candidate for this position would have a PhD and lab experience in immunology, virology, and biochemistry, and an interest in a career in academia or government.
+(NIH, CDC, etc), although interest in industry focused careers is also welcome.
+In addition to laboratory activities, attendance at national/international conferences, contributions towards manuscript preparation and fellowship/grant writing are required.
+A minimum time commitment of three years is ideal to take full advantage of our training and networking opportunities.
 If interested, please send a cover letter and CV to Dr. Kiera Clayton at kiera.clayton@umassmed.edu.

 Past Lab Members: